 Mama said, “Let’s say your friend does something mean to you or to some one else.
 How do you respond?
 If you let that bad action affect how you feel .. you give your friend power to control your feelings.
 You don’t have to do that Emmy.
 No one can ruin your day unless you give them power to do that.
 It is your choice honey.”

 Mama said, “Emily, we have choice, to forgive or to allow the hurt to grow inside of us.
 When we choose to hold on to angry feelings toward anyone … there are consequences.
 Your feelings will not stop with just being angry, it will grow into really bad feelings like bitterness, maybe even hatred.
-When we allow our feelings to take us to a bad place you are actually giving that person permission to control how you feel.”
+When we allow our feelings to take us to a bad place we are actually giving that person permission to control how we feel.”

-Emily was beginning to understand that she did have a choice about her own actions.
+Emily was beginning to understand that she did have a choice about her own responses.
 Mama took a moment to form her next words.
 “Emmy when we give our power away to someone else, by NOT forgiving, it’s kind of like putting ourselves behind bars and becoming a prisoner.
 “But my dear Emmy, it is even worse than that.
 Not only do we put ourselves behind bars (as a prisoner to anger, bitterness or hatred) but we also hand the key right over to the person who was mean or unkind.
 The key is yours Emily,” Mama said, “Don’t give it to anyone.”

 Emily knew what she must do.
 She needed to forgive Miley before she did anything else.
 She needed to let the bad feelings go.
 She reasoned that she did not have to feel bad because she was not the person who made Molly choose bad behavior.
 She was NOT going to be a prisoner on this beautiful sunny day.